 - or sports-related injury like a concussion

-- blow, kick, or object hitting the head
+- Intimate Partner Violence (blow, kick, strangulation or an object hitting the head)

 The injuries can be mild or severe and can have serious impacts on the central nervous system often resulting in: